oakjs/oakjs/docs/EditorPackage.md

 ##High-level goals:
 - Quickly & simply create editor for a complex, nested Javascript object
-- immediate-save forms (client-only) as well as submit/cancel via server
+- An Editor manipulates an in-memory javascript object which may or may not be saved via a HTML "SUBMIT" process
 - Client + server validation
-- Doesn’t require Semantic UI (???)
+- Doesn’t require Semantic UI
 - Lightweight components for simple control types (Text, Integer, Checkbox, etc)
 - Easy to work with arbitrary components (via `<Editor-Control>` wrapper)
 - `<Editor-Repeat>` control for arbitrary-length arrays of nested objects
 - Form layout is easy via 16-column grid
-- Can use <Row> and <Column> containers to get more complex layout?

 ##Sample